Place, Space and Who

 “For Place, Space and Who I was concerned with what it is to be seen as belonging to a minority group,” says Walker.
 During the residency, she has connected with women and girls from different generations, both longstanding residents and more recent arrivals to Margate and Kent.
 The sound piece created in collaboration with artist Dan Scott captures the voices of the sitters, exploring their different viewpoints and experiences of living in and moving to this area.

 In this work, and throughout her practice, Walker has drawn on traditions of portraiture in Western art history, attuned to the ways identity and power are reflected in clothing, framing and symbolic objects.
 These portraits, rendered in charcoal and Margate chalk, are about “reclaiming a space,” says Walker, “they reflect upon the strength and character of women and girls who have been key to establishing this place as home, and their respective contributions through social and cultural gestures – which can be large or small.”

 Listen to the Sound Piece

 Barbara Walker MBE was born and lives in Birmingham.
-Recent solo exhibitions include Vanishing Point at Jerwood Gallery (2018), Shock and Awe at Midlands Arts Centre (2016).
-Recent group exhibitions include the Diaspora Pavilion, 57th Venice Biennale (2017); A Slice Through the World: Contemporary Artists’ Drawings, Modern Art Oxford (2018) and The Gallery of Small Things, Dakar Biennale, Senegal (2018).
+Recent solo exhibitions include Alchemy at La Hore Biennale (2020), Vanishing Point at Hastings Contemporary (2018), Shock and Awe at Midlands Arts Centre (2016).
+Recent group exhibitions include Protest and Remembrance, Cristea Roberts Gallery (2019), the Diaspora Pavilion, 57th Venice Biennale (2017); A Slice Through the World: Contemporary Artists’ Drawings, Modern Art Oxford (2018) and The Gallery of Small Things, Dakar Biennale, Senegal (2018).
 She has been awarded the 2020 Bridget Riley Fellowship at The British School at Rome and the inaugural Evelyn Williams Drawing Award in 2017.